Baikal Teal (Sibirionetta formosa)

 The female selects a nest site, usually in a concealed location near water, and constructs a shallow depression lined with grasses and other vegetation.
 She lays a clutch of 6-15 eggs, which she incubates for around 25 days.

-You may also like:ย Stilt Sandpiper (Calidris himantopus)
+You may also like:ย Brant (Branta bernicla)

 After hatching, the ducklings are precocial, meaning they are able to walk and swim almost immediately.
 The female leads them to water, where they feed on insects and other small invertebrates.
 The ducklings fledge and become independent after around 40-45 days.